launchdarkly/ld-relay/README.md

     prefix = "ld:spree:test"
     sdkKey = "SPREE_TEST_API_KEY"
 ```

+(The per-environment `prefix` setting can be used the same way with Consul or DynamoDB.
+Alternately, with DynamoDB you can use a separate `tableName` for each environment.)

 You can also configure an in-memory cache for the relay to use so that connections do not always hit redis.
 To do this, set the `localTtl` parameter in your `redis` configuration section to a number (in milliseconds).